marcelbf/InventAPI/README.md

 This is a demo repository to showcase scenarios where Professional Developers (AKA code-first developers) can make use of Power Platform to be more productive and/or innovative.

+To get a free Power Platform environment, sign up for the [developer plan](https://aka.ms/PowerAppsDevPlan).

 ## Scenario

 This is a HVAC company, where they have a legacy inventory management system.